Elfsight: How Marketing Automation Can Benefit a SaaS Company for Small Businesses

 We considered several solutions, ranging from simple mailing services to full-fledged marketing automation platforms.

-We picked Mindbox because:
+We picked Maestra because:

 — We saw a great scope of features that could be useful as our company continued to grow.
-For example, the ability to use Mindbox as a unified direct communication platform, which can help us communicate with our customers in different channels, launch pop-ups, push notifications and connect chatbots in messengers.
+For example, the ability to use Maestra as a unified direct communication platform, which can help us communicate with our customers in different channels, launch pop-ups, push notifications and connect chatbots in messengers.

 The platform is clear and intuitive.
 If one has worked with similar software, they’ll have no problem figuring it out quickly.